UiharuKazari2008/seqmoe-custom/README.md

-# seqmoe-custom
+# seq.moe Customisations

-Contains the custom static files used for seq.moe
+Contains the custom /static files used for seq.moe